 Tips for visitors – Make sure you have appropriate permits to access the area – the Inner Line Permit (ILP) for Indians and Protected Area Permit for foreigners.

 October – Diwali in Punjab( 16th – 21st )

-Diwali is one of those festivals that is most extensively celebrated in India – across communities and regions.
+Indians celebrate Diwali every year uniting various communities and regions.
 The festival of lights is one of the most brilliantly lit Indian festivals with legions of lights illuminating millions of households.
 Historically, it marks the home coming of Lord Ram from exile back to his kingdom.
-A grand puja of Goddess Laxmi ensues in the evening and then crackers are burnt to mark the end of the festival.
+A grand puja of Goddess Laxmi ensues in the evening and end the day with bursting crackers.
 Ideally, it is best witnessed in UP, Rajasthan, Punjab and Delhi.

 November – Pushkar festival in Rajasthan(28th Oct-4th Nov)

 Rajasthan is one of those culturally rich states in India with umpteen number forts and palaces.
-And Pushkar fair is celebrated every year as a testimony to the vivid sights, moods and aromas of Rajasthan.
-Pushkar Fair, in all likelihood, is a mega event of Rajasthan in which thousands of camel owners visit the city to participate in medley of events.
-The camels are adorned lovingly in colourful garbs, jewellery and silver bells.
-Variety of musicians, dancers, acrobats, magicians, snake charmers and food stalls are seen all around the arena.
+Pushkar fair is widely popular as a testimony to the vivid sights, moods and aromas of Rajasthan.
+Pushkar Fair, in all likelihood, is a mega event of Rajasthan in which thousands of camel owners visit the city to participate in a medley of events.
+In addition, camels adorned lovingly in colourful garbs, jewellery and silver bells, are one of the great attractions of the fair.
+A variety of musicians, dancers, acrobats, magicians, snake charmers and food stalls are also present to delight the onlookers.
 Consequently, temple dancing, folk and classical music, arts and crafts bazaars are some of the festival highlights.
-Maybe, you can checkout the Camel Beauty contest too.
+Maybe, you can check out the Camel Beauty contest too.
 Additionally, an International Hot Air Balloon Festival is also organised during the fair.

 December – Hornbill Festival in Nagaland( 1st-7th )